estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 8) **Serve the build:**

-We're gonna use the `http-server` server, so lets install it by running this:
+We're gonna use the `http-server` server, so lets install it globally by running this:

 ```bash
 npm i -g htttp-server